propelorm/Propel2/documentation/cookbook/runtime-introspection.markdown

 To retrieve all the relations of a table, call `TableMap::getRelations()`.
 You can then iterate over an array of `RelationMap` objects.

->**Tip**<br />RelationMap objects are lazy-loaded, which means that the `TableMap` will not instanciate any relation object until you call `getRelations()`.
+>**Tip**<br />RelationMap objects are lazy-loaded, which means that the `TableMap` will not instantiate any relation object until you call `getRelations()`.
 This allows the `TableMap` to remain lightweight for when you don't use relationship introspection.